IBM/dbb/Templates/Common-Backend-Scripts/README.md

 [baselineReference.config](samples/baselineReference.config) is a sample, that indicates the baseline for the `main` and `release maintenance` branches.

+#### Fetching build dependencies

+Both implementations for the build stage are enabled to pull external dependencies into the build workspace based on the dependency definitions specified in the *Application Descriptor*.

+The Application Descriptor contains metadata about the application itself, but can contain references to other application packages managed in an artifact repository that are necessary inputs to the build.
+Please read more about the Application Descriptor at the [dbb-git-migration-modeler](https://github.com/IBM/dbb-git-migration-modeler) project, which generates it and provides insights about cross application dependencies.

+Each application package can export shared components such as shared copybooks and even build outputs such as object decks or NCAL load modules.
+The package needs to be created with the [PackageBuildOutputs](../../Pipeline/PackageBuildOutputs/) script.

+##### sad

 ### dbbBuild.sh for zAppBuild framework